-Should you notice a steady falling-off in the power of the engine, that is almost certainly a sign that the silencer is blocked or that decarbonization is due.
+Should you notice a steady falling-off in the power of the engine, that is almost certainly a sign that the exhaust fishtail is blocked or that decarbonization is due.
+As clearing the fishtail is a regular weekly job (see page 11), decarbonization will probably be the remedy.
+This, however, will not be necessary until you have had the machine in use for quite a while-and only at infrequent intervals thereafter.